-Summertime activities mean we tend to use be applying many more personal care products – like sunscreen and bug spray – directly to our skin (and often reapply them multiple times over the course of a day!).
+Summertime activities mean we tend to apply many more personal care products – like sunscreen and bug spray – directly to our skin (and often reapply them multiple times over the course of a day!).
 This kind of product is the perfect place to start replacing with natural products instead of chemically-based ones that can be loaded with toxins.
 To help, we’ve put together our quick and easy natural product swaps for replacing your summer go-tos with family-safe versions.

 4 Easy Safer Summer Natural Product Swaps